 In recent years, the Netherlands, and Groningen in particular, has been shocked by earthquakes, ground and collapsing buildings caused by natural gas extraction.
 In addition, the enormous emissions of CO2 ensure that global warming continues to evolve with all its consequences.
 Moreover, fossil fuels are not infinite and will run out at some point.

 The enormous emissions of CO2 and its effect on global climate change have become important items in the news the recent years.
+Not surprising given that the emission of greenhouse gases is warming our earth more and more, resulting in the melting of the polar caps and a worldwide rise in water levels.

 It is quite an understatement to say that a lot happened last year – including in the logistics property market.
 Based on recent half-year figures, we took a look at the main evolutions in WDP's five most important markets.